jenh/kuznetsov-babi-yar-epub/author_forward.md

 Restoring the text, I removed these edits, and at the same time, I made stylistic improvements of the *Yunost* text here and there.
 So if someone with a magazine in his hand checks the text letter by letter, he will find small discrepancies in some places, but do not reflect on the meaning at all.
 I think it would be too cumbersome to mark them.
 The main task I set for myself was to show really serious and fundamental censorship interference.

-The differences in this publication are as follows:
+The differences in this publication are as follows: ^[For ease of reading, the formatting the author describes is not included in this translation.]

 The usual font &mdash; this was published by the magazine *Yunost* in 1966.